 - The market is hit with a dose of bad news and pulls back very strongly.
 Ah, this is just a temporary development.
 The market will recoup and trend higher.
 I am going to buy more and average down.
 Gamblers always think of averaging down and hardly think of averaging upwards.
 All of a sudden, this chap has become an expert on the timing of the markets.
 Blind faith is one of the main ingredients the masses seem to have an endless amount of.
 If you trade the markets on faith, there is only one thing waiting for you at the end of the cycle; loss and despair.

 - Now panic and dread start to set in.
 He questions himself.
 Did I do the right thing by buying more?
 Perhaps, I should have sold when I was in the black and booked those small gains I had.
 Maybe it is time to bail out and cut my losses.
 Things don’t look so good now.
 You know what; let me hold for a bit longer, maybe things could suddenly change.
 The outlook has to change; things were great, and how could they change so suddenly.
 The worst is over; it has to go up.

 - Damn it, the market is dead.
-I am getting the hell out of the stock market.
-I should have never jumped in.
-I will never invest in the stock market.
-Ironically, around this time is when the markets start to give hints that a bottom is not too far in the marking.
+It’s time to get the hell out of the stock market.
+I should have never jumped in the first place and this is the last time I will ever invest in the stock market.
+Ironically, right about this time is when the markets start to give hints that a bottom is not too far in the marking.
 This individual is a bailing out when, in fact, he should be holding on.
 He is selling close to the bottom and allowing fear and anguish to direct his actions, just as he allowed joy to guide him into the markets.